-When a hit is scored in fire combat against a spacecraft, roll 3d10, adding the Penetration of the weapon and subtracting the armor value of the defender's hull armor and consult the table below:
+When a hit is scored in fire combat against a spacecraft, roll 3d10, adding the Penetration of the weapon and subtracting the armor value of the defender's hull armor and consult the table below.
+Maximum Penetration: no matter by how much the penetration exceeds the armor of the target, never add more than 20 to the damage roll.

-Die roll 1 or less 2-5 6-9 Wound None Antenna Scrape Surface Hit Effect No effect DT8 Space Pilot or 1 Elect.
-System Damaged 1 turret or pod damaged 10-14 15-19 Control Hit Penetration 1 Electronic System Damaged Hulled, 1 major damaged, 1 crew PEN 8 Leadership DT12 or CMM 20-26 Major Penetration Hulled, 1 major broken, 1d4 crew PEN 10, Leadership DT16 or CMM 27-39 Wrecked Hulled, All systems broken, All crew PEN 12, Leadership DT20 or CMM 40+ Explosion All dead, all destroyed
+Die roll Wound Effect

+1 or less None No effect

+2-5 Antenna Scrape DT8 Space Pilot or 1 Elect.
+System Damaged

+6-9 Surface Hit 1 turret or pod damaged

+10-14 Control Hit 1 Electronic System Damaged

+15-19 Penetration Hulled, 1 major damaged, 1 crew PEN 8 Leadership

+DT12 or CMM

+20-26 Major Penetration Hulled, 1 major broken, 1d4 crew PEN 10, Leadership

+DT16 or CMM

+27-39 Wrecked Hulled, All systems broken, All crew PEN 12,

+Leadership DT20 or CMM

+40+ Explosion Danger As Wrecked, but Engineer must roll Ship's Drive or

+ship explodes

-Antenna Scrape: Pilot rolls DT8; Space Pilot; Flight Computer. or 1 electronic system damaged Surface Hit: 1 turret weapon or pod is damaged
+Antenna Scrape: Pilot rolls DT8: Space Pilot: Flight Computer. or 1 electronic system damaged

-Control Hit: 1 electronic system is damaged.
+Surface Hit: 1 turret weapon or pod is damaged Control Hit: 1 electronic system is damaged.